thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 5. Click **Save Changes**.

-  Now, date-related searches in the selected worksheet, table or view will use your custom calendar.
+  Now, date-related searches in the selected worksheet, table or view use your custom calendar.